spacebel/QC-MMS/README.md

 It also allows to display the Quality Report associated to a Land Product.

 ## QA Report
-This component based on the Voilà OSS allows to visualize a live Quality Report as the ouput of a Jupyter notebook execution.
+This component based on the Voilà OSS allows to visualize a live Quality Report as the output of a Jupyter notebook execution.